etowle/1822/README.md

 ## How do I use it?

 1. Navigate to 1822->"Create new round" from the menu.
+The first time you run this, you will have to give the script permission to view and modify the sheet, as well as display content in sidebars and dialogs (see the FAQs).
+The script does *not* have permission to access any other information related to your Google Drive folder or account.

 ![Menu item](/img/menu.png)